 Flora, Fauna, and Physical Environment

 Kent Island is the southernmost vegetated island in the Grand Manan Archipelago.
 The island's area is approximately 247 acres (100 hectares).
 It is 1.8 miles (2.8 km) long with a maximum width of about 0.5 miles (0.8 km) and maximum elevation of 61 feet (20 m).
 Neighboring Hay Island (75 acres [30 ha]) can be reached by foot at low tide; Sheep Island (45 acres [18 ha]) can be reached by small boat.
 Numerous other nearby islands in the Grand Manan Archipelago are accessible by the field station's workboat, depending on sea state and the availabilty of a boat operator.

 Summer weather conditions at Kent Island have been recorded nearly continuously since 1937.
 Fog occurs during about one-third of summer days.
 Daytime high temperatures are generally around 16 o C (About 60 o F).
 Because of the cool, moist climate of the Bay of Fundy, the flora and fauna of the Bowdoin Scientific Station are characterized by boreal species that would normally be restricted to more northern latitudes or higher altitudes.

-The northern third of Kent Island is covered by a forest of white and red spruce, balsam fir, and heart-leaf birch, with mountain ash colonizing disturbed areas.
-The understory is dominated by spinulose wood-fern and whorled aster.
+The northern third of Kent Island is covered by a forest of white spruce, balsam fir, and heart-leaf birch, with mountain ash colonizing disturbed areas.
+The understory is dominated by mountain wood-fern and whorled aster.
 The southern two-thirds of the island are mostly treeless, with old fields, a small freshwater stream, a marsh, and shrub habitats.
 More than 280 terrestrial plant species have been identified at Kent Island (see plant species of Kent Island).